Courses Titled J - L

 LAW, SOCIAL JUSTICE AND ETHICS (JURS-323) 2 credits

 Law, Social Justice and Ethics (LSJE) raise many questions about the role of law in society, the power of lawyers, and fundamental ideas of fairness and morality.
 Therefore, LSJE is designed to broaden your knowledge beyond descriptive and factual understanding of the law and legal studies.
 While students can happily acquire their law degree with good results by regurgitating black letter law, LSJE is primarily about big ideas, and will invite you to debate issues, explore values and principles, and ask questions to which there may not be definitive answers.
 That is why in LSJE we look at law critically (asking ‘why is it so?'), and in context (asking ‘what else is going on?').
-This requires you to engage in analysis and evaluation, and constant reflection.
-These are skills that you will be required to demonstrate throughout your legal studies and in working life.
-The Seminar will also provide opportunities to meet law and social justice practitioners who are influencing social change, confronting moral dilemmas, and examining the efficacy of dispensing justice.
+This requires you to engage in research, analysis and evaluation, constantly reflecting upon and questioning statutes, decisions, and stated rules, while questioning their purpose and effect on your role as a lawyer.
+These are skills that you will be required to demonstrate throughout your legal studies and in your working life.
+The LSJE Seminar will also provide opportunities to meet law and social justice practitioners who are influencing social change, confronting moral dilemmas, and examining the efficacy of dispensing justice.
 Each section will critically analyze a specific topic, to inquire about theoretical, pragmatic and ethical choices to explore competing views of law, social justice, and ethics.

 LAW, TECHNOLOGY, AND ETHICS IN THE AGE OF BUSINESS INNOVATION (INTP-394) 2 credits